MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 **REVW/MONT CLOSURES**
 Adding logic to avoid case noting confusing lines about programs closing when those programs are not on the case. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2565*

+**REVS SCRUBBER**
+Fixes a bug that causes an error at the end of the script run if no PRIV cases are found. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2662*

 ### DAIL
 **CSES SCRUBBER**
 Will now case note the MEMB #, CS type, and the amount per person receiving CS. *Completed by Tim Delong (@StormageddonDLOA from Stearns County) Resolves Issue #2624*